-1. Personal Decontamination
+- 1. Personal Decontamination - a.

-- a.
 Hand washing before and after contact with patients is the single most important means of preventing the spread of infection.
-This is to be done with soap/anti-microbiodical soap immediately upon conclusion of the EMS incident. - b.
-Showering is recommended in instances where contaminants are spread beyond normal protection (i.e., upper arms, legs and uniform).

-2. Decontamination of Equipment
+This is to be done with soap/anti-microbiocidal soap immediately upon conclusion of the EMS incident. - b.
+Showering is recommended in instances where contaminants are spread beyond normal protection (i.e., upper arms, legs and uniform). - 2.
+Decontamination of Equipment - a.

-- a.
 All contaminated equipment must either be disposed of or taken back to the station for proper cleaning after each call.
-All heavily soiled equipment shall be placed in a contamination bag available on any EMS unit or PVFD unit. - b.
-Soiled reusable equipment (i.e. laryngoscope blades) will be cleaned immediately after use in a 1:16 sporicidin/water solution in accordance with manufacturer's guidelines (or other similar product).

-3. Additional Decontamination Guidelines:
+All heavily soiled equipment shall be placed in a contamination bag available on any EMS unit or PVFD unit.

+- b.
+Soiled reusable equipment (i.e. laryngoscope blades) will be cleaned immediately after use in a 1:16 sporicidin/water solution in accordance with manufacturer's guidelines (or other similar product). - 3.
+Additional Decontamination Guidelines: - a.
-- a.
 The disinfecting agent can also be used as an environmental cleaning agent for floors, walls, seats, and apparatus. - b.
 Blood spills shall be cleaned up promptly with the disinfecting solution. - c.
 Decontamination procedures are not to be conducted in food preparation areas or bathrooms. - d.
 Latex gloves are to be worn while handling contaminated equipment and discarded after use. - e.
 All sharps (needles) are to be disposed of in puncture proof sharps containers located on a CCEMS unit. - f.
 Clothing and/or bunker gear soiled with blood/body fluids shall be washed immediately using PFD washing and drying equipment according to the protection clothing care policy. - g.
 Single patient use/disposable equipment (i.e., oxygen adjunct equipment, gloves, bandages) are to be placed in plastic biohazard waste bags and disposed of by proper means (i.e., taken to HNWMC or given to an EMS unit for disposal).

-G. Accidental Exposure
+H. Accidental Exposure

-1. Definition of exposure - accidental inoculation with blood or blood contaminated instruments such as needles or other sharp instruments and mucous membrane or open skin lesion contact with blood or body fluids from any patient.

-2. Employee responsibility

-- a.
-Any exposure must be reported immediately to your immediate supervisor so that the urgency can be determined. - b.
+- 1. Definition of exposure accidental contact with bodily fluids or contaminated instruments such as needles or other sharp instruments and mucous membrane or open skin lesion contact with body fluids from any patient.
+Specifically, to the eyes, mouth, other mucous membrane, non-intact skin or parenteral contact with blood or other potentially infectious material that results from the performance of duties. - 2.
+Employee responsibility - a.
+Any exposure must be reported immediately to your immediate supervisor so that the urgency can be determined.

+- b.
 Any person exposed to blood or body fluids must make note of the exposure on the PFD response report.
 Make a brief note as to how the exposure occurred, and those personnel involved.
-Copies should be given to the Fire Chief.

-H. Infection Control Reporting
+Copies should be given to the Fire Chief. - I. Infection Control Reporting